rwaldron/jquery.eventsource/README.markdown

       dataType: 'json',

+      // Set wether you want to do a GET or POST request
+      // Default if none specified is GET

+      requestType: 'GET',

+      // Set the request interval
+      // Default if none specified 500

+      requestInterval: 500,

+      // Set when the request should timeout
+      // Default: 50000 if none specified

+      timeout: 50000,

+      // Set wether to only fire the success event if content has been modified
+      // Default is false

+      ifModified: false,

       //  Set a callback to fire when the event source is opened
       //  `onopen`
       open:  function (data) {